-By the time the record was released DC Star was working 5-6 nights a week as one of the “house bands” at hot spots like “The Stardust” in Waldorf MD, “The Leonardtown Wharf”, “Someplace Else” in S.E.
-DC, “The Crazy Horse” and “The Bayou” in Georgetown and “Juniors Inn” , “The Act III”, "Coast to Coast" and "The Seagull Inn" in Baltimore Maryland.
+By the time the record was released DC Star was working 5-6 nights a week as a “house band” at hot spots like “The Leonardtown Wharf”, “The Stardust” in Waldorf MD, “Someplace Else” DC, "Louies Rock City" in Fairfax VA, “The Crazy Horse”, "Wax Museum" and “The Bayou” in Georgetown and “Juniors Inn”, “The Act III”, "Coast to Coast", "Hammerfjacks" and "The Seagull Inn" in Baltimore.

-Before the band aimed their focus on breaking the New York market they replaced drummer Pat McGowan with Glenn “Dr. Gonzo” Jones in1978 and the DC Star line-up was set.
+Before the band aimed their focus on breaking the New York market they replaced drummer Pat McGowan with Glenn “Dr. Gonzo” Jones in1978 and the final DC Star line-up was set.
 The band assaulted the northeast and became as popular in the New York region as they were on their home turf.
-Over the next 2 years DC Star established a power packed reputation from the Carolina’s all the way through New England thanks to the hard work of their personal manager David A. Sherbow, his assistant for bookings Bill Hoibroten and publicity agent Ed Doyle.
+Over the next 2 years DC Star established a power packed reputation from the Carolina’s all the way through New England thanks to their tireless hard work and that of their manager and attorney David A. Sherbow, his assistant for bookings Bill Hoibroten and publicity agent Ed Doyle.

-The group signed a development deal with Media Max New York in 1980 and spent the next 5 years working in the studio with the band members of Billy Squier and Billy Idol, iconic recording engineer Michael Brauer and producer Hilly Michaels.
+The group signed a development deal with Media Max New York in 1980 and spent the next 5 years working in the studio with the band members of Billy Squier and Billy Idol, producer Hilly Michaels and iconic recording engineer Michael Brauer.
 DC Star also did 2 recording projects at RCA Studios in New York working with producer Eddie DeJoy, all the while playing 5-6 concerts a week between their recording sessions.

 As a result of winning Miller High Life‘s national “Rock to Riches” contest in 1983, DC Star played at The Beacon Theatre in NY with special guest John Bonigovi (Bonjovi) and received a two year deal with Miller, recording their radio commercials including “Welcome to Miller Time” and Miller’s banner 1984 ad “Made The American Way”.
 They also released songs on 7 of Baltimore, Washington & New York’s most popular radio station compilation records in the process.

 When the national drinking age went up in 1985 the rock scene took a massive hit.
-Compounded by shifts in music and changing trends the club circuit all but collapsed along with many groups whose largesse depended on it.
-Vocalist Ken Taylor left the band for 4 months after being injured in a car accident and was replaced by Sean Crosby from hair band "Teacher's Pet".
+Compounded by shifts in music and changing trends the club circuit all but collapsed along with many groups.
+In 1986 vocalist Ken Taylor left the band for 4 months after being injured in a car accident and was replaced by Sean Crosby from hair band "Teacher's Pet".
 After he had recovered Kenny returned to the stage but one year later left permanently and was replaced by singer John Frederick.
 John had been doing a project in NJ produced by Greg Lake of ELP.
-Then late in 1987 drummer Glenn Jones also left in 87 and was replaced by drummer Myles Evans who is best known for his work with country star Richie Fields and many other gigs on stage and in the studio.
+Then late in 1987 drummer Glenn Jones also left the group.
+He was replaced until the band folded by drummer Myles Evans who is best known for his work with country star Richie Fields and many other gigs on stage and in the studio.